-- selection of the profile correction version for all measuring channels in the program branch Special functions. - input of the disturbance distance in the program branch Parameters if kRe 2.0 disturb. corr. or kRe 2.0 dist.corr.bidir. has been selected
+- The profile correction versions for all measuring channels can be selected in the program branch Special functions. - $\bullet$ Input of the disturbance distance in the program branch Parameters if kRe 2.0 disturb. corr. has been selected.

-If kRe 2.0 disturb. corr. or kRe 2.0 dist.corr.bidir. has been selected, the transducers have to be mounted in reflection arrangement, X arrangement or displaced X arrangement to compensate transverse flow effects.
-When mounting in X or displaced X arrangement, it is essential to set the same parameters for both measuring channels and to activate for them a calculation channel with average generation.
+If kRe 2.0 disturb. corr. has been selected, the transducers have to be mounted in reflection arrangement, x arrangement or displaced x arrangement to compensate cross low effects.
+When mounting in x arrangement it is essential to set the same parameters on all measuring channels and to activate one calculation channel with average generation for both measuring channels.